Engaming-dev/basic-calculator-prototype-3/README.md

 currently i have made the program make calculations with addition, subtraction, multiplication and division.
 ### primitiveness
-this program as really primitive in its current form. i want to make it more complex, but currently it willstay as is.
+this program as really primitive in its current form. i want to make it more complex.
+Currently i have plans for a major rehaul, so get ready for that.
 ## Thanks
 Thank you for reading this and i hope you will find the program useful.